lookfirst/systemjs-seed/README.md

 This project does everything the parent project does:

-- ES6 Syntax via 6to5 with source maps
+- ES6 Syntax via Babel (was: 6to5) with source maps
-- ES6 Modules via SystemJS
+- ES6 Modules via SystemJS - No more requirejs!
 - Karma / Jasmine unit tests with coverage report
 - Lazy-loading modules via routes with AngularJS
 - Easy watch/browser-sync/lint/test/build setup via Gulp